Comprehensive Care After COVID-19

 Our coordinators will first connect you with the right physician for your most severe symptoms.
 Then, our team will schedule multiple appointments with other specialists as needed.

 Through the Comprehensive COVID-19 Center, you will have access to specialists in the following areas, as needed:

 These medical professionals will communicate with each other to coordinate your care.

 Long-Term Symptoms Treated

-The Comprehensive COVID-19 Center welcomes patients who have symptoms related to COVID-19 beyond 30 days from the initial onset of illness or the last COVID-19 positive test.
-These include:
+The Comprehensive COVID-19 Center welcomes patients who have COVID-19 symptoms more than 30 days after the beginning of their COVID-19 illness or their last positive COVID-19 test.

 - New prediabetes or diabetes

 Specialists in the Comprehensive COVID-19 Center are located in clinics across Northwestern Medicine sites.
 Appointment locations may vary by the type of physician you see.
 You may need to visit more than one location for care.

 You do not need a primary care physician or a referral to have treatment at this center.
 If you do have a primary care physician, specialists in the center will work with them throughout your treatment.